 This one probably doesn’t need much of an introduction.
-I chose the live version below not just because Jimi Hendrix sounds great on it, but also because of the drummer’s shirt and because some of the shots of the audience are priceless.
 “Hey Joe” showed up on Hendrix’s 1966 The Jimi Hendrix Experience, though Wikipedia tells us that the song was registered for copyright in 1962 by one Billy Roberts and was recorded over the next few years by lots of rock bands.
 I think it’s fair to say that in practical terms, “Hey Joe” has become a Hendrix song.
 (Don’t worry, Billy Roberts – “All Along The Watchtower” was a Bob Dylan song, and Hendrix made it his own.)

 The “Hey Joe” chord progression is based on the cycle of fifths, a term that will be familiar to anyone who has studied a bit of music.
 That seems to have appealed to a number of jazz musicians, resulting in some really great piano-led recordings of the tune.
 The first I’ll mention is from Medeski, Martin, and Wood.
 The trio has done this tune many times, often with guest guitarists (Marc Ribot, Charlie Hunter), but the version that really does it for me is from their 2000 live acoustic album Tonic, recorded at the club of the same name in 1999.
 They take the tune at a slow tempo, giving it a sensitive reading.
 John Medeski opens with some sustained piano chords, playing the “Hey Joe” melody in a high register.
 After a solo piano intro, Chris Wood and Billy Martin join around 0:55, continuing in this mood with some brushed snare.
 I love how Medeski plays with space throughout this version… nice piano riff just before 2:00 or so and I’ve always thought Medeski’s phrasing around 2:20 should be the definition for “tickling the ivories,” something about his touch there.
 Ah… that deep note around 2:50 gets me every time.
 And Chris Wood is doing his thing on the bass in here, too, filling in the space perfectly – check him out around 3:15 or so, among other highlights in here.
 Around 4:15, this version starts to wind down and dissolve away.
 Beautiful.